microsoft/appcenter-sdk-android/README.md

 ## 6. Distribute APIs

 You can easily let your users get the latest version of your app by integrating `Distribute` service of Mobile Center SDK.
-All you need to do is pass the module name as a parameter in the `Start()` API call.
+All you need to do is pass the service name as a parameter in the `Start()` API call.
 Once the activity is created, the SDK checks for new updates in the background.
 If it finds a new update, users will see a dialog with two options - `Download` and `Ignore`.
 If the user presses `Download`, it will trigger the new version to be installed.

 You can easily provide your own resource strings if you'd like to localize the text displayed in the update dialog.
 Look at the string files [here](https://github.com/Microsoft/mobile-center-sdk-android/blob/distribute/sdk/mobile-center-distribute/src/main/res/values/strings.xml).
-Use the same string name and specify the localized value to be reflected in the dialog in your own app resource file.
+Use the same string name and specify the localized value to be reflected in the dialog in your own app resource files.

 * **Enable or disable Distribute:**  You can change the enabled state by calling the `Distribute.setEnabled()` method.
 If you disable it, the SDK will not prompt your users when a new version is available for install.
 To re-enable it, pass `true` as a parameter in the same method.